FAXES/ServerPassword/README.md

 **Server Password By FAXES**

 **About**
 This resource gives you (the server owner) the ability to add a password to your FiveM server.
-This can be used for development servers, white-listed servers and for anything else!
+This can be used for development servers, white-listed servers, or for anything else!
 This gives the user that option to make their life.

 **In the Download**
   >__resource.lua
-  client.lua
-  server.lua
+  config.lua
+  client/main.lua
+  server/config.lua
+  server/main.lua
+  locales/locales.lua
+  locales/en.lua

 **Pictures**